-We are very pleased, on behalf of the Governing Body, to welcome you to Wendover CE Junior School.
-Our aim is to be a school where every child matters and has the ability to learn and achieve well, in a stimulating, creative environment.
-The Governing Body works as a single team with the Headteacher and the rest of the staff to realise this vision.
+We are very pleased, on behalf of the governing body, to welcome you to Wendover CE Junior School.
+Our aim is to be a school where every child matters and has the ability to learn and achieve well, in a stimulating, effective, creative and excellent environment.
+The governing body works as a single team with the headteacher and the rest of the staff to realise this vision.

 While we appreciate the value of academic success, we encourage children to strive for excellence in whatever direction their talents lie.
 Your child will have many opportunities to develop their skills in a variety of areas, both within the classroom and in the exciting range of extra-curricular activities that we offer.
-Every year we are amazed by the development of maturity and skills demonstrated by all our children.
-As you will be aware, we are a church school and our Christian ethos is supported by strong links with St Mary's Church.
+Every year we attend many school events and are amazed by the development of maturity and skills demonstrated by all our children.
+As you will be aware, we are a church school and our Christian ethos is supported by strong links with St Mary's Church and the local church team in Wendover.

 The governors are involved in the life of the school in many ways.
-We are represented at all school and PTA events and are also available at consultation evenings should you wish to speak to us or find out more about our work.
+We are represented at all school and PTA events and are also available at parent consultation evenings should you wish to speak to us or find out more about our work.
 We look forward to meeting you on one of these occasions.